 If your doctor recommends you get a vaccine, check with your insurance company.
 They can let you know whether the vaccine:

-As mentioned, Medicare Part D now fully covers vaccines that the CDC recommends for adults over 60, and this includes the RSV vaccine.
-RSV is a respiratory infection that causes symptoms like the cold, and for older adults, it can be quite serious.
-In 2023, the Food and Drug Administration (FDA) approved the RSV vaccine for public use.
-Because it’s recommended by the Advisory Committee on Immunization Practices (ACIP) for adults 60 and older, Medicare Part B will cover your costs if you are over 60.
+As mentioned before, Medicare Part D now fully covers vaccines recommended by the CDC for adults over 65, including the RSV vaccine.
+Since the Advisory Committee on Immunization Practices (ACIP) recommends it for adults 60 and older, Medicare Part D will cover your costs as long as you have Medicare Part D coverage.

 Does Medicare cover travel vaccines?